eeronomicon/pizzapizza/README.md

   * Input: user selects a medium pizza ($12) and adds pepperoni ($1.00), Canadian bacon ($1.00), and pineapple ($.75)
   * Output: a medium pizza with those three toppings are created with a price of $14.75

+* User can cancel current pizza and start again from scratch.
+  * Input: user clicks on "Cancel Pizza" button
+  * Output: current pizza status is cleared and user can start building a new pizza

+* Once a pizza size has been selected, the user must reset the pizza in order to change size
+  * Input: user clicks on button to select size
+  * Output: option to update pizza size is not available

 ## Setup/Installation Requirements

 * Download the .zip file from GitHub